DenTelezhkin/DTTableViewManager/Documentation/DTTableViewManager 6.0 Migration Guide.md

 ```

 This is needed because even though mappings are stored on `DTTableViewManager` instance, `UITableView` actually has no idea we are pulling such tricks, and when we'll try to dequeue cell based on reuseIdentifier, if we use the same reuseIdentifier, second mapping will simply be erased from `UITableView` memory.
 But since we are able to use two different reuseIdentifiers, we are golden :100:.

+### Improved Carthage support

+Thanks to dropping `Realm` dependency from `DTModelStorage`, build times should be significantly faster for Carthage users.
+To improve this even more, starting with 6.x release, prebuilt binaries will be now made available as a part of GitHub release for `DTModelStorage`, `DTTableViewManager` and `DTCollectionViewManager`.

+Prebuilt binaries will only be compiled using latest version of compiler, so for example for Xcode 9.0 it will be Swift 4.0 compiler.

 ### Miscellaneous stuff